 - Write 3 Blog Posts per Month – I’ve been saying since 2017 that this is a travel and language blog, though, at the moment, I barely have any posts regarding language.
 Writing 2 blogs per month last year was fairly doable, so I am increasing this to 3 posts per month.
 One post will cover travel, another language, and the third will be budgets – another guilty pleasure!
 Additionally, I’m looking forward to working with more tourism boards to safely and appropriately support tourism (however that looks in 2021).

 - Send 1 Newsletter per Month – Yahoo!
 Last year I finally dusted off my e-correspondence with you guys and started the Travel with TMc newsletter.
 It was a lot of fun to put together and I hope you’ve found it helpful and enjoyable.
 In 2021 I will be sending 1 newsletter per month filled with new blog posts, tips and tricks, and special features like interviews, freebies, and more smiles for your day.
 If you haven’t subscribed yet, there’s a wee form at the bottom of this post!

 - Social Media – It’s not secret I’ve a love/hate relationship with social media platforms.
 However, they’re tools of the trade and ones that I need to continue making an effort with.
 The goal here is to set up monthly schedules for Instagram and Pinterest (haven’t done them for January yet…).
 Still need to sort out how I’m going to manage this with everything else on the go.

 - Earn Steady Monthly Income through Travel with TMc – Well, somehow I pulled this one off last year, surpassing my total income goal, despite the tourism industry bottoming out.
 I’ve a few ideas in mind to build this site even more, but I’m not going to say much more until I’ve got my ducks in a row.

-- Write 5 Guest Blogs – While I’ve written for other travel websites before, I’ve never written a guest blog.
+- Write 5 Guest Blogs – I’ve written as a ghost writer for other travel websites before, however I’ve never written a guest blog.
 Time to change that!